-Northfield United Methodist Church acknowledges that our church and its property stand on the homelands of the Wahpekute and Mkewakanton bands of the Dakota Nation.
+Northfield United Methodist Church acknowledges that our church and its property stand on the homelands of the Wahpekute and Mdewakanton bands of the Dakota Nation.
 We honor with gratitude the people who have stewarded the land throughout the generations and their ongoing contributions to this region.

 We know that the earliest days of our congregation were contemporaneous with John North establishing the town boundaries on land recently ceded by the Dakota in an 1851 treaty.
 We know that after the US-Dakota War of 1862, the state of Minnesota forcibly exiled the remaining Dakota people from this area.
 We confess that the story-telling done by the Northfield United Methodist Church has contributed to the erasure and dehumanization of the Dakota people.